 15% of SMB owners believed that their business won’t survive a second wave of Coronavirus.
 SMBs have been hit hard by the pandemic.
 In response to a survey, almost 40% of small business owners believed a second wave would have a severe impact; a huge 86% of respondents said that a second wave would have some negative effect on their business.

 With traditional trading options cut off or significantly reduced, small businesses must find an alternative.
 An online presence has never been more important.
 The humble website is still at the heart of any company’s digital presence – even for small businesses.
 Here’s how you can help your SMB customers prepare for the continued waves of Coronavirus and why a website is so critical to small business survival.

 Rapid progress towards a vaccine, and some distribution around the world, offers a glimmer of hope – yet new waves of the pandemic is a very real prospect for lots of countries.
 As Governments react to growing case numbers, the restrictions, lockdowns and safety measures come into play once again.
 If small businesses are to survive, they must adapt.

 Now is the time to talk to your SMB customers.
 Encourage them to set up a website or to revisit their existing site.
-BaseKit’s website builder is specifically aimed at small businesses – our mission is to help everyone thrive online.
+BaseKit’s white label website builder and e-commerce platform are specifically aimed at small businesses – our mission is to help everyone thrive online.
 With usual shopping habits disrupted by forced closures and social distancing, websites will play a more important role in helping small businesses survive.